Hadron Structure from lattice QCD in the context of the Electron-Ion Collider: Mellin moments

 A central goal of the EIC program is to better study multi-parton correlations by investigating higher twist PDFs and TMDs.
 A prominent example is the so-called nucleon third moment $d_2$ of the twist-3 contribution to the helicity structure function $g_2$ and a key quantity for studying quark-gluon correlations.
 In the impact parameter zero limit, $b_\perp\rightarrow 0$, $g_2$ is connected to the Sivers function, one of the important distributions to be measured at JLab and EIC.
-The only LQCD computations are by QCDSF 20 years ago~\cite{Gockeler:2005vw} and more recently by RQCD~\cite{Burger:2021knd}.
+The only LQCD computations using matrix elements of local operators are by QCDSF 20 years ago~\cite{Gockeler:2005vw}, updated recently in Ref.~\cite{Crawford:2024wzx} using three ensembles of $m_\pi\approx 400$~MeV, and by RQCD~\cite{Burger:2021knd}.
 RQCD analyzed CLS gauge ensembles with six different lattice spacings $a\in (0.039-0.098)$~fm and $220 <m_\pi <420$ MeV to perform chiral and continuum extrapolations.
 Their analysis is also one of the very few examples where the third moment of the nucleon helicity PDF is computed.
 For the third moment of the helicity twist-2 structure function $g_1$, $2\int_0^1 dx x^2 g_1(x,Q^2)$, in the $\overline{\rm MS}$ at 2~GeV, they find $\langle x^2\rangle_{\Delta p} =0.035(3)(8),\,\,\langle x^2\rangle_{\Delta n}=0.0034(17)(41)$ for the proton and neutron, respectively.
 Their result for the twist-3 third moment $d_2(\mu)=4\int_0^1 dx x^2\left[g_1(x,Q^2)+\frac{3}{2}g_2(x,Q^2)\right]$ is consistent with experimental analyses.
 In this conference, we have seen further progress in the computation of the third nucleon moment for the unpolarized, helicity and transversity twist-2 PDFs.
 They were extracted from the analysis of two ensembles with $m_\pi$ close to its physical value and $a=0.116$ and $a=0.093$~fm.
 All three moments were found to be of comparable magnitude~\cite{Taggi2026}.